AdrianArnaiz/AdrianArnaiz/content/event/2024-05-TrustLOG/index.md

 ---
-title: "Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance"
+title: "[TrustLoG @ WWW Conference] Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance"

 event: The 2nd Workshop on Trustworthy Learning on Graphs (TrustLOG) at the Web Conference (WWW) 2024
 event_url: https://trustlogworkshop.github.io/